 Protect Your Reputation

 Affluent families are more susceptible to lawsuits.
-Private insurance can offer independent legal consultation and public image consultation to help cover your legal costs and protect your name and/or company brand.
+Private insurance can help pay for independent legal advice and public image consultation to help protect your name and reputation.

 Explore Your Private Insurance Options Today

-The best insurance policies address your precise needs and provide the exceptional customer service that you deserve.
-Explore your options today and ensure you and your family are fully covered.
+The best insurance policies address your precise needs and provide the exceptional customer service you deserve.

-The RBC Private Insurance program is administered by RBC Insurance Agency Ltd. Liability, home, auto, leisure and lifestyle insurance products (except for collector cars and watercraft products) are distributed by RBC Insurance Agency Ltd. and underwritten by Aviva General Insurance Company.
+Liability, home, auto, leisure and lifestyle insurance products (except for collector car insurance) are distributed by RBC Insurance Agency Ltd. and underwritten by Aviva General Insurance Company.
+In Quebec, RBC Insurance Agency Ltd. is registered as a damage insurance agency.
+As a result of government-run auto insurance plans, RBC Insurance does not offer auto insurance in Manitoba, Saskatchewan, and British Columbia.
 Actual coverage may vary by province.
-For full terms and conditions, speak with your RBC Risk Assessment Insurance Specialist and refer to the insurance policy wording.
-As a result of government-run auto insurance plans, RBC Insurance does not offer auto insurance in Manitoba, Saskatchewan, and British Columbia.
+Certain conditions, limitations and exclusions may apply.
+For full terms and conditions, speak with your RBC Private Client Insurance Specialist and refer to the insurance policy wording.

-Collector car insurance policies are administered by Hagerty Canada LLC and underwritten by Elite Insurance Company, a subsidiary of Aviva Canada Inc. Some coverages are not available in all provinces.
+Collector vehicle insurance is available through Hagerty Canada, LLC and underwritten by Elite Insurance Company, a subsidiary of Aviva Canada Inc. Some coverages are not available in all provinces.
 Hagerty is a registered trademark of the Hagerty Group, LLC.

 TM Trademark(s) of Royal Bank of Canada.
 Used under license.